-A factory was established at Millwall around 1872, in a former oil factory belong to Price & Co.
-Millwall Football Club was established by J T Morton tinsmiths in 1885.
+A manufacturing facility was established at Millwall from around 1872, in a former oil factory belong to Price & Co.

 C D Morton was an energetic and generous man.
 The two brothers established agents in overseas markets, which increased sales.
 They travelled the world extensively to attend to their overseas trade.

 C & E Morton was a substantial supplier of food to the military during the Boer War.